mwotton/long-covid-protocol/README.md

 - POTS
 - vertigo

+At some point there'll be more justification of each recommendation, but at this point it seemed more important to share things that worked.

 ## Morning
 - drink 1-1.5 litres of osmotic salt and berocca fluid
 - take maximum dose of antihistamines, any will do